 This ‘opening up’ of the doors to the process shows great vulnerability by the IPMO and creates a project that is accessible to all.
 People go from hating and resisting to wanting to be involved and feeling a part of the project.

-The Power of Showing off
+The Power of Communication and Showing Off

 Similar to my point above, many people will naturally be resistant to change and will want to push back against the transformation you and your IPMO team are in charge of.
 As well as being empathetic about their position and reluctance, you need to also get in the habit of celebrating any small victory – this comes down to the persistence the IPMO needs to have to make a success of the project.